PaliChanting/palichanting.github.io/ref.md

 - Introduction to Pali, A.K.
 Warder (1999)
 - Pali Meter A.K.
 Warder
 - Von Hinuber's Selected Papers on Pali studies
+- EARLY BUDDHIST ORAL TRADITION Textual Formation and Transmission by BHIKKHU ANĀLAYO
+- Analysis of the Pattimokkha by Bhikkhu Nyanatusita
+- Authenticity of Early Buddhist Text by Sujato Bhikkhu
+- EBT vs Theravada by Bhikkhu Sujato
+- Begginings by Samanera Bodhesako

 ## Chanting Books